WoozyMasta/kube-dump/README.md

 All environment variables are described in the [.env](./.env) file, you can use them both for the container launch configuration and directly from the [`.env`](./.env) file, it is read automatically at startup.

-## Default cluster resources

-### Namespaces
+## Resources default's

-Namespaces are automatically discovered from the API.
+All resources automatically discovered from the API if not pass as argument.

-### Namespaced cluster resources
+* List of namespaces

-List of default namespaced resources:
+* List of default namespaced resources

-* configmaps
-* secrets
-* deployments
-* daemonsets
-* statefulsets
-* replicationcontrollers
-* ingresses
-* services
-* cronjobs
-* jobs
-* poddisruptionbudgets
-* horizontalpodautoscalers
-* persistentvolumeclaims
-* limitranges
-* resourcequotas
-* networkpolicies
-* serviceaccounts
-* roles
-* rolebindings

-### Cluster wide resources

-List of default cluster wide resources:
+* List of default cluster wide resources

-* customresourcedefinitions
-* validatingwebhookconfigurations
-* mutatingwebhookconfigurations
-* podsecuritypolicies
-* clusterrolebindings
-* clusterroles
-* priorityclasses
-* csidrivers
-* storageclasses
-* runtimeclasses
-* namespaces